Dave Wolk has led intertwined careers in education and government leadership for 46 years.

 Wolk also spearheaded the expansion of Division III intercollegiate athletics, creating one of the most extensive, high quality public college athletic programs in the country while improving and creating new athletic facilities for the students and the community.
 All of these endeavors further enhanced the quality of a Castleton education while contributing to economic and community development in the greater Rutland region and throughout Vermont.

 In July of 2015, Wolk headed the modernization of the Castleton name as he led the school to achieving university status, representing many years of growth along with aspirations of a bright future.
 When he retired from Castleton University in 2017 the Board of Trustees unanimously and gratefully renamed Spartan Stadium the Dave Wolk Stadium.

 He has dedicated his life to public service.

 He was born and grew up in Rutland.
 He graduated from Rutland High School and then Middlebury College with a degree in political science.
 He earned a master’s degree in educational administration and planning at UVM and a certificate of advanced graduate study at Harvard University.
-During his professional career he served on more than 40 state and national boards and commissions, including twelve years as a member and later Chairman of the Board of the Nellie Mae Education Foundation, and currently serves as a member of the board of Green Mountain Power while providing leadership mentoring and coaching and executive searches in the public and private sector.
-He is married to Lyn Wolk, a professional mediator/conflict resolution and HR expert now leading a new pilot program at Rutland Mental Health Services, and together they enjoy seven children and six (about to be 7) grandchildren.
+During his professional career he served on more than 40 state and national boards and commissions, including twelve years as a member and later Chairman of the Board of the Nellie Mae Education Foundation, and currently serves as a member of the boards of Green Mountain Power and Prevent Child Abuse Vermont while providing leadership mentoring and coaching and executive searches in the public and private sector.
+He is married to Lyn Wolk, a professional mediator/conflict resolution and HR expert now leading a new pilot program at Rutland Mental Health Services, and together they enjoy seven children and seven grandchildren.